Winterize Me

 For the body:

-Nasya oil each morning – I make a naysa oil you can use, OR just plain organic unrefined (NOT toasted) sesame oil in a dropper bottle.
+Nasya oil each morning – I make my naysa oil to see, OR you can just plain organic unrefined (NOT toasted) sesame oil in a dropper bottle.
+Here is my Nasya recipe if you want to make your own:

-Start with a few drops in each nostril, if you tolerate you can put up to half a dropper in each nostril.
+Start with a few drops in each nostril, if you tolerate you can put up to a 1/4 dropper in each nostril.

-• tilt your head back, drop in oil drops and sniff the oil into your nasal passages, and with your head still tilted back massage the oil around your eyes where your sinuses are.
+• Tilt your head back, drop in about 5 drops and sniff the oil into your nasal passages, with your head still tilted back massage the oil around your eyes where your sinuses are.

 You want the oil in contact with your sinuses and nasal passages.